Profile and Committee

 For this reason, the previous name of the scholarship is also changing: 'Women in Technology Scholarship' will become 'Women in STEM Scholarship'.
 In October, the information on the Zonta International homepage will be updated accordingly.

-The Zonta International Congress in Hamburg has decided to support this scholarship with an amount of $160,000.
+The Zonta International Convention in Hamburg has decided to support this scholarship with an amount of $160,000.
 The procedures for application will be communicated in December.

 Women in STEM - former Women in Technology - in District 29